Pacific-Softwares/larpress-digital/documents/docs/getting-started/introduction.md

 # Introduction

-Welcome to LaraPressDigital - a modern, extensible Laravel-based CMS and application starter kit designed for developers who want to build powerful web applications quickly.
+Welcome to larpress - a modern, extensible Laravel-based CMS and application starter kit designed for developers who want to build powerful web applications quickly.

-## What is LaraPressDigital?
+## What is larpress?

-LaraPressDigital is a complete content management system and application framework built on Laravel 11.x.
+larpress is a complete content management system and application framework built on Laravel 11.x.
 It combines the power of Laravel with the elegance of FilamentPHP to provide a robust foundation for any web project.

 ### Key Features